Museum of Freemasonry: Library and Archives

 The Museum of Freemasonry's reference library and archives provide a number of services including family history and biographical research.
-There are over 1.7 million names listed in the digital registers from 1751 to 1921, and are fully searchable by individual name available through subscription to www.ancestry.co.uk or freely accessible at the library.
+There are over 1.7 million names listed in the digital registers from 1751 to 1921.

 Lane's Masonic Records Since 2003 the Museum has collaborated with the Humanities Research Institute at The University of Sheffield to digitise John Lane’s Masonic Records 1717-1894, which “is an authoritative listing of all the lodges established by the English Grand Lodges from the foundation of the first Grand Lodge in 1717 up until 1894.”

 Masonic Periodicals Online: The Museum has digitised and made searchable a collection of masonic periodicals from 1790 up until 1900.
 Titles include The Freemasons’ Quarterly Review (1834-1854), The Freemasons’ Monthly Magazine (1855-1871), The Freemason (1869-1901), The Masonic Illustrated (1900-1906).

+The library is currently the home to a rare collection of 400+ year old Rosicrucian books, letters, and manuscripts, which are on loan from the Societas Rosicruciana in Anglia.

 Exhibitions

 Since the 1980s the Museum of Freemasonry has presented temporary thematic exhibitions to the general public.

 In 2017 the museum opened Three Centuries of English Freemasonry in its North Gallery to mark the tercentenary of the formation of the first Grand Lodge of England.
+Recent exhibitions include: